Bjartur-I-Dali-Udbo/modernF1/First_Lap_Performance_Analysis_1996_2024.md

 ![Seasonal Lap 0 performance of Kevin Magnussen and Antonio Giovinazzi](figures/fig_2x2_seasonal_filtered_giovinazzi_kevin_magnussen_alonso.png?raw=true)

 Kevin Magnussen and Giovinazzi are rather consistently in the top half relative to their start position, somewhat confirming my bias, I had personally an expectation their statistics would stand out mores significantly.
-The 2020 season of Giovinazzi I a
+The 2020 season of Giovinazzi came to me as expected, but I had the impression he had performed better in 2021.

 ## 2.1.1.
 Data results: Kevin Magnussen, Antonio Giovinazzi and Fernando Alonso.